 To be found online, your information has to be accurate and consistent.
 Your local SEO citations play a huge role in your success.
-Read this post to learn how to build citations!
+Read this post to learn how local citation building is done and why it matters!

 Citation building is the cornerstone of any great local search marketing strategy.
 Since we’ve done extensive citation building ourselves, we thought we’d share our secrets.